Charles-Kaminski/Exceptional-Application-Architecture/README.md

 ## <a name="network"></a>Network Development
 An exceptional application architect will continue to develop a network.
 The architect will seek to understand the leaders around him or her -- both inside and outside technology.
 An exceptional architect will be able to answer the following questions of a leader:
 1. How does your organization work?
-1. What is your strategy, and how does it fit into the executive plan?
+1. What is your strategy and how does it fit into the executive plan?
 1. What problems are you solving this year?
 1. Who are your leaders?